Kahaani: A Multimodal Co-Creative Storytelling System: Introduction

 \section{Introduction}

-In this paper, we introduce a multi-agent system designed to co-create multimodal stories for children.
-The system is structured around two well-established storytelling frameworks: Freytag's Pyramid from his book \textit{The technique of Drama}\footnote{\url{https://www.gutenberg.org/files/50616/50616-h/50616-h.htm}} and Propp's 31 narrative functions from his book \textit{Morphology of the Folktale}\footnote{\url{https://www.jstor.org/stable/10.7560/783911}}.
-Freytag's Pyramid provides a foundational structure, dividing stories into five phases—exposition, rising action, climax, falling action, and resolution—ensuring that the generated narratives follow a coherent and engaging progression.
+In this paper, we introduce Kahaani\footnote{\url{https://github.com/SaadH-077/kahaani}}, a system designed to co-create multimodal stories for children.
+The central problem Kahaani aims to address is the difficulty children often have in maintaining attention and developing narrative competence with traditional story delivery.
+To support children in overcoming these challenges, the system is structured around two well-established storytelling frameworks: Freytag's Pyramid from his book \textit{The technique of Drama}\footnote{\url{https://www.gutenberg.org/files/50616/50616-h/50616-h.htm}} and Propp's 31 narrative functions from his book \textit{Morphology of the Folktale}\footnote{\url{https://www.jstor.org/stable/10.7560/783911}}.
+Freytag's Pyramid provides a foundational structure, dividing stories into five phases, exposition, rising action, climax, falling action, and resolution, ensuring that the generated narratives follow a coherent and engaging progression.
 Propp's functions serve as a guide for generating the essential elements found in folktales, offering a consistent framework for creating dynamic and imaginative stories that resonate with young audiences.
-These frameworks can also effectively enhance storytelling skills \citet{article-support}.
+These frameworks can also effectively enhance storytelling skills \citep{article-support}.
 From a pedagogical perspective, these frameworks allow children to actively participate in the storytelling process rather than passively consuming content.

-The system leverages the capabilities of Large Language Models (LLMs) to generate narratives based on user prompts, Text-to-Speech (TTS) models to convert these stories into spoken word, Text-to-Video (TTV) models to visualize the narratives through animation, and a Text-to-Music (TTM) model to generate background music that complements the visuals and enhances the storytelling experience.
-This combination of technologies creates an educational tool, supporting both creative expression and cognitive development, enhancing the overall learning experience for children.